0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/RIZAL 001/Rizal-AssFour.md

    - No, unfortunately, contrary to popular belief; Our hero did not write the poem "Sa Aking mga Kabata" based on the evidences, which I believe to be truthful, presented by Virigilio Almario like the words "malaya" or "kalayaan" was discovered by Rizal in 1882, Rizal had a bit of trouble translating word to tagalog, and the letter did not use letter K which our hero expressed his advocacy for a new spelling in Tagalog.
 9. Do you agree with Rizal's decision to leave for Europe?
 Why?
    - Yes, As I mentioned on the question number 3, the learning environment in Europe was better that in UST.
 He believed that in Europe he could learn more than in UST.
 And I also agree with his decision.

+## Lesson  4
+### Warmup activity
+1. Chiba Prefecture, Japan -  Japan was always my dream country to visit.
+Especially the Chiba Prefecture, it is where one of my favorite shows were filmed.
+I like how Chiba is situated near Tokyo it's like this goldilocks zone, so its a perfect mix of a sub urban area where there isn't too much noise of the big city and also close to Tokyo were you can find all the things you need.
+2. Berlin, Germany - I see Berlin as a place where one of the worlds greatest minds and inventions were made from the area of Physics, Philosophy, Medicine, Chemistry, Computing Technology and more.
+I particularly like it due to the fact that the cybersecurity scene in Berlin is very ubiquitous.
+3. Shenzhen, China - As a Technology nerd, this city is one of my favorite.
+Shenzhen is also known as China's Tech Megacity; I kind of think of it as a toy store for technology nerds.
+It is where you can find all sorts of hardware electronics, robots, open-source software and other fun stuff.
+4. Toronto, Canada - I always to see hockey games on T.V, going to Canada, it would be nice to see a game up close.
+5. Moscow, Russia - I admire the historical architecture that Moscow has, being able to admire it up close, would be a dream come true.
+Additionally, it would be nice to experience the tech scene in Moscow.